apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 Accumulo 2.0 introduced [Scan Executors][1] giving control over processing of scans in Accumulo tablet servers.
 Fluo has a good use case for scan executors, notification scans.
-Fluo worker processes continually scan for notifications markers that indicate there is work to do.
+Fluo worker processes continually scan for notifications that indicate there is work to do.
 All workers continually scanning for notifications can place a lot of load on Accumulo tablet servers which could negatively impact transactions.
 The new scan executor feature provides a way to limit this load.